yogthos/memory-hole/README.md

 The app will be available at `http://localhost:8000` once it starts.

+## Configuring PostgreSQL

+Follow these steps to configure the database for the application:

+0. Make sure you have the [CITEXT](https://www.postgresql.org/docs/9.5/static/citext.html) extension installed on PostgreSQL.

+1. Run the `psql` command:

+        psql -U <superuser|postgres user> -d postgres -h localhost

+2. Create the role role for accessing the database:

+        CREATE ROLE memoryhole;

+3. Set the password for the role:

+        \password memoryhole;

+4. Optionally, create a schema and grant the `memoryhole` role authorization:

+        CREATE SCHEMA memoryhole AUTHORIZATION memoryhole;
+        GRANT ALL ON SCHEMA memoryhole TO memoryhole;
+        GRANT ALL ON ALL TABLES IN SCHEMA memoryhole TO memoryhole;

+5. Add the CITEXT extension to the schema:

+        CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA memoryhole;

+6. Exit the shell

+        \q

 ## Running during development

 Create a `profiles.clj` file in the project directory with the configuration settings for the database and optionally LDAP, e.g: